nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 at the end of the workshop, delete the labs ressource groups (VM, ACR et AKS).

-**DELETE LABS RESSOURCE GROUP** : Go to your Azure Cli and apply these commands (follow the instruction) you will delete only your LAB Ressource Group
+**DELETE LABS RESSOURCE GROUP** : Go to your Azure Cli and apply these commands (follow the instruction) you will only delete your labs ressource groups.

     cd;cd azure-cli-deploy-vm-for-workshop;chmod +x azure-cli-delete-labs-ressource-group.sh
     ./azure-cli-delete-labs-ressource-group.sh